CLAT Exam > CLAT Notes > Legal Reasoning for CLAT > Law of Torts: Vicarious Liability

 Law of Torts: Vicarious Liability | Legal Reasoning for CLATThe master is not liable for the acts done by the independent contractor.

-• Hire and Fire Test: To apply this rule, check whether the person employed can be fired from his job or not.
-Does he receive salary as his remuneration for his job?
+• Hire and Fire Test: To apply this rule, check whether the person employed can be fired from their job or not.
+Does he receive a salary as his remuneration for his job?
 If yes, then this test is fulfilled.
 However, this test alone does not make a person a servant.

 • Direction and Control test: Check whether the person who has to do a job receives directions from the master as to how to do the job.
 If yes, then he is a servant.
 If no, he is an independent contractor.